 - A4TD was one of 14 organizations partnering with the National Council on Aging (NCOA) as they launched a national multi-year video advocacy campaign, titled One Away: Campaign for Elder Economic Security.
 The campaign achieved significant public policy changes that addressed key aspects of economic security for low-income older adults.
 The campaign produced videos which were used as advocacy tools in local micro campaigns that helped to communicate campaign messages to a variety of audiences, as well as to build awareness around economic security issues.

 A4TD wins a competitive grant to continue operating the SCSEP in Vermont, and also expands the program into the state of Connecticut.

-- In 2014, A4TD received a highly competitive supplemental training grant to design and deliver computer and job search skill trainings directly to program participants.
+- A4TD received a highly competitive supplemental training grant to design and deliver computer and job search skill trainings directly to program participants.
 Only the very best performing SCSEP grantees in the nation were invited to apply for this grant.

 - A4TD remains one of the top performing SCSEP grantees in the nation on certain key performance measures including helping program participants enter employment.

 - A4TD delivered training workshops to other SCSEP grantees at the SCSEP 50th anniversary conference in Washington, DC.